Board of Directors

 – Tim Bannon – Chair, Board of Directors, United Way Hastings & Prince Edward and Owner/Co-president, Domtech Industries.

-Cathy Rushton is the Senior Vice President and Chief Financial Officer at Loyalist College.
+Cathy Rushton is recently retired from Loyalist College as a Senior Vice President and Chief Financial Officer.
 She was previously a board member with the United Way of Winnipeg, before moving to the Hastings-Prince Edward region.
 Cathy has more than 30 years of experience working in senior level roles for non-profit and public sector organizations.
 She also has experience in strategic planning, operational planning and executive leadership among other areas.
 She says her experience in Winnipeg allowed her to see how United Way funding improves lives and that she believes in using her skill set to “make a positive difference,” in her new community.

 A Board member since 2017, Kim retired from Ontario Power Generation (OPG) in 2010, where she was Human Resources Manager – Diversity and Recruitment.
 Throughout her career, Kim demonstrated a strong personal and professional commitment to equity, inclusion, social justice and healthy communities – a commitment that won her OPG’s President’s Award for Leadership.
 Over her 31 year career, Kim was involved in the coordination of many United Way/Charity of Choice workplace campaigns.
 She also served on various boards, as an advocate for and supporter of several non-profit childcare centers and an inter-generational program.
 In retirement, Kim is actively engaged in her new community of Wellington, Prince Edward County.
 Her volunteer efforts have focused on the resettlement of Syrian refugees, the local community supper program, Basketeers and Alternatives for Women, as well as arts and cultural initiatives.
 Kim is excited to be a part of the United Way HPE and its efforts to strengthen our community.